Skip to Content

 It might be a little bit difficult to visualize how all of this actually works.
 But don’t worry.
 For starters, have a look at this great video here.
 After watching that video, what we have pointed out earlier on, should hopefully all make sense.

 Overall, the Dwarf Umbrella tree is easy to keep healthy.
 This does not mean, however, that they are invincible.
-With the wrong conditions, these Aizoaceae members can fall victim to a number of diseases and other problems.
+These Aizoaceae members can fall victim to several diseases and other problems with the wrong conditions.
 Here are the most common:

 Drooping leaves are usually a sign of a faulty watering routine.
-The problem is just that drooping leaves can be caused by both over- and underwatering
+The problem is that drooping leaves can be caused by both over- and underwatering.

 If your Schefflera is suffering from leaf loss, too low temperatures could be the reason for this.
 Dwarf Umbrella trees don’t tolerate temperatures below 13 degrees (55°F).